jtremback/cross-chain-validation/spec/evidence_handling/protocol - light client.md

   chain ChainId
 }
 ```
-Namely, this data structure specifies that validator *validator* committed a misbehaviour which is provable with *evidence*.
+Namely, this data structure specifies that validator *validator* committed a misbehavior which is provable with *evidence*.
-Note that we specify the identifier of chain where the misbehaviour occurred (this represents a slight difference from the "single-chain" scenario).
+Note that we specify the identifier of chain where the misbehavior occurred (this represents a slight difference from the "single-chain" scenario).
-We assume that each correct full node could verify this statement and that no verifiable evidence could ever be produced to prove a misbehaviour of a correct validator.
+We assume that each correct full node could verify this statement and that no verifiable evidence could ever be produced to prove a misbehavior of a correct validator.
 See [Light Client Attack Detector](https://github.com/tendermint/spec/blob/master/rust-spec/lightclient/detection/detection_003_reviewed.md).

 Next, the data structure below represents an evidence that a light client attack has taken place: